 - Heat the oil in a large skillet over medium heat.
 Drop in a few sprinkles of flour to make sure it's sufficiently hot.
 When the oil sizzles immediately, you know it's ready.
 (It should not brown right away, if it does, the fire is too hot.)
 Cook the meat, 3 pieces at a time, until the edges start to look golden brown, about 2 minutes each side.
 Repeat until all the meat is cooked.

 - After all the meat is fried, pour off the grease into a heatproof bowl.
 Without cleaning the skillet, return it to the stove over medium-low heat.
 Add 1/4 cup of the grease back to the skillet and allow it to heat up.
 You can use packaged white gravy or follow the recipe below.

 - 3 to 4 cups of milk

 - 1/2 teaspoon seasoned salt

 - mashed potatoes

 - When the grease is hot, sprinkle the flour evenly over the grease.
 Using a whisk, mix the flour with the grease, creating a golden-brown paste.
 Add more flour if it looks overly greasy; add a little more grease if it becomes too pasty/clumpy.
 Keep cooking until the roux reaches a deep golden brown color.

 - Pour in the milk, whisking constantly.
 Add the seasoned salt and black pepper to taste and cook, whisking, until the gravy is smooth and thick, 5 to 10 minutes.
 Be prepared to add more milk if it becomes overly thick.
 Be sure to taste to make sure gravy is sufficiently seasoned.

 - Serve the meat next to a big side of mashed potatoes.
-Pour gravy over the whole shebang!

 Serve with mashed potatoes, peas and biscuits